Syed Muhammed Abul Faiz: University Grants Commission

 In 1993, Faiz was appointed chairman of the Bangladesh Public Service Commission by the president of the country.
 The constitutional position he held in this quasi-judicial body during 1993 to 1998 gave him the responsibility of selecting suitable candidates for different Civil Service Cadres of the Government.
 On 5 September 2024, Faiz was appointed chairman of the University Grants Commission.
+He resigned from the post on 16 March 2026 citing illness.